LuccaWang1/PetPlanner/README.md

 ![Image of the user's dashboard that contains the pet cards](/static/images/Readme_Markdown/petplanner_Dashboard.png)
 <a name="mvp-description"></a>
 ### MVP Description
 1. After creating an account, a user can add a pet to their account, and that pet will show in the cards on the dashboard.
 They can add as many pets as they would like and different kinds of pets from a guinea pig to a bird to a horse to a cat.
 The breeds are shown as a result of conditional rendering in Javascript React and Wang's data scraping and research on breeds and creating data sets from that breed research information.
+So, depending on the type, or species, of animal the user selects in the "type" field (user input), the breed list of animals corresponding to that specific type/species of animal is available for the pet owner to choose from.
 Pet lovers can upload a photo of their pet with the help of the Cloudinary API.
 In the pet's information, many different types of information can be stored, including an emergency contact name, phone, and email and the pet's insurance company and policy number.

 ![Image of Add A Pet Javascript React Bootstrap Modal Form, the species Form Control Select option for various animal species/types hardcoded into form](/static/images/Readme_Markdown/petplanner_Add_A_Pet_Modal_species.png)

 ![Image of Add A Pet Javascript React Bootstrap Modal Form, the breed Form Control Select option for various breeds from conditional rendering, depending on animal species/type selected by user, mapped from the data sets built from research and data scraping](/static/images/Readme_Markdown/petplanner_Add_A_Pet_Modal_breeds.png)

 2. Pet lovers can add events for each of their pets using FullCalendar API, including daily or annual events based on the needs and appointments of the pet -- like vaccinations, walks, annual vet appointments, or even medication administration.
+For each event, the user inputs the: title, location, start date, start time, end date, end time, and any notes.
+UT date and time formatting were used here and transmitted from the frontend of React.js to the Python server backend - and again from backend to frontend in the JSON response.

 ![Image of Full Calendar API calendar on my_events.html webpage](/static/images/Readme_Markdown/petplanner_Custom_Full_Calendar_API.png)

 3. A user can add care providers, or specialists, for each pet.
 The specialists can include the pet's vet, groomer, nail trimmer, and emergency vet.
 The specialists' contact information includes the phone number, address, any notes, and more that the pet owner would like to include.
+Specialists (like users, pets, and events) are saved in the PostgreSQL relational database within the User instance, AKA within the user's account.

 ![Image of the Add A Specialist Modal Bootstrap Form](/static/images/Readme_Markdown/petplanner_Add_A_Specialist.png)